Skip to main content

 Example of using Journey variables:

-Suppose you have a chatbot designed to assist users with booking appointments.
+Suppose you have a AI-agent designed to assist users with booking appointments.
 You might use journey variables to store the date and time preferences provided by the user during the interaction.

 • Collecting data: